What Tasks Should a State fulfill?

 There are only very few things in life that do affect only one single person and these are normally not regulated by laws.
 When it comes to laws there is always some reason behind it - protecting the legitimate interests and liberty of some other person.
 I may not expect that my liberty is granted unless I do respect the liberty of others..

-Living together in a civilized society is only possible if there are clear rules and everybody does respect them.
+Living together in a civilized society is only possible if there are clear rules (even more than one might think) and if everybody does respect them.
 But if some people think they are strong enough to disregard the rules, those being treated unfair might eventually turn into an angry mob.
 This principle holds true for small groups as well as for whole nations.
 Civilization and democracy are all about defining a set of rules that are acceptable to everybody.

 From this we can already derive the most important thing the state has to take care of: